National Writers Union

-National Writers Union (NWU), founded on 19 November 1981, is the trade union in the United States for freelance and contract writers: journalists, book and short fiction authors, business and technical writers, web content providers and poets.
-Organized into 17 local chapters nationwide, it had been Local 1981 of the United Automobile Workers, AFL–CIO since merging with them in 1992.
-On 11 May 2020, the NWU disaffiliated with the UAW.
+National Writers Union (NWU) is a trade union in the United States for freelance and contract writers founded on 19 November 1981.
 NWU is affiliated with the International Federation of Journalists (IFJ), the International Authors Forum (IAF), and the International Federation of Reproduction Rights Organisations (IFRRO).

 Purpose

 The NWU seeks to defend the rights of, and improve the economic and working conditions for, all writers.
 It offers advocacy, contract advice, grievance assistance, a job hotline, member education, press passes for qualified members, writer alerts and warnings, and access to group rate health and dental insurance (in certain geographic areas).
 The union also issues various publications and an irregular journal called American Writer.